nislab/passive-radiometer-trace-data/README.md

 # passive-radiometer-trace-data
-Traces of satellite radiometer data colleted during the month of September 2023
+Traces of satellite radiometer data collected during the month of September 2023
 ----------------

 This repository contains accompanying resources to our work on spectrum sharing between Earth Exploration Satellite radiometers and potential commerical users.
 The files in the repository represent Level 1 Brightness Temperature Data collected from Earh Exploration Satellite Service radiometers operating near 23.8 GHz, with footprints within 100 km of latitude 42.36 deg, longitude -70.06 deg (i.e. Boston), during the month of September 2023.